Blog post: 3 business personas in ML, their challenges and opportunities

 Technology choices: This persona will most likely be using many legacy IT systems, will generally be early in their migration to the cloud and does not tend to procure using SaaS or similar low-friction approaches.
 They tend not to use much open source and instead by software from large IT vendors or have custom solutions written for them.

 Common challenges: This persona is likely to want an end-to-end platform of some kind that offers lots of hand holding, starting with business intelligence, analytics and data warehousing.
+The biggest challenge this persona faces is connecting IT with the business so that “Excel users” can consume data produced by data infrastructure engineers.
+Here is a great post from dbt that digs into this problem.
 It is probably too early to be worrying about ML :-)

 Talent requirements: Little provided internally.
 Instead, they will depend on external development agencies or large technology consultancies.